Wills & Trusts

 Why Create a Will?

-Most people believe that you only need a Will to direct distribution of property upon your death.
-We can help your Will accomplish much more than that.
+Most people understand that a Will is a critical Estate Planning document that directs distribution of property upon death.
+But a Will can accomplish far more than property distribution.
 Did you know that a Will can also address:

 - Differences between your wishes and state intestacy laws